s4005236/wave/docs/DevOps/GITHUB_SETTINGS.md

 Thsi process is conducted so that

-- the author of the pull/merge requests gets meaningful insight and feedback to their contribution
+- the author of the pull requests gets meaningful insight and feedback to their contribution
 - the code quality is protected through the fresh sets of eyes of the other developers
 - knowdlegdsf spreadin